binpash/fractal/INSTRUCTIONS.md

 The procedures are listed below (let's set the experiment config for classics/top-n.sh, fault at 50%, merger fault):

-1. Prerequisites: set up a cloud deployment for Fractal
+1. Prerequisites: set up a cloud deployment for FRACTAL
 2. Follow the [Exercisability](#exercisability) section of the instruction file to enter the interactive shell for the client node
 2. Set up benchmark input: `cd $$FRACTAL_TOP/evaluation/classics; ./inputs.sh`
 3. To simplify the experiment, comment out all lines from L23-32 except for L25 in run.sh file to run only top-n